microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/levelup/_index.md

 2. Ensure that the AMA is already provisioned on every server.
 3. Ensure that the servers are already enrolled in Defender for Servers (this is required for File Integrity Monitoring)

-Currently, the policies to enable Change tracking and inventory with Azure monitoring Agent are in preview.
+Currently, the policies to enable Change tracking and inventory with AMA are in preview.
 For a seamless policy experience, we recommend that you begin by enabling the Microsoft.Compute/AutomaticExtensionUpgradePreview feature flag for your specific subscription.
 To register for this feature flag, go to Azure portal > Subscriptions > Select specific subscription name.
 In the Preview features, select Automatic Extension Upgrade Preview and then select Register.

 ![Screenshot showing how to enable preview change tracking](./changetracking-enable.png)